Prayag2003/eth/readme.md

 based on their relevance, producing a comprehensive list of both directly matched and predicted skill set.

-### 7. Career Trajectory representation using /Graph-
+### 7. Career Trajectory representation using Graph-
 The career trajectory is graphically depicted using the Digraph class from graphviz, which provides a brief and visually intuitive summary of educational and professional milestones.